 Enhance the beauty and longevity of this versatile material with these tips from Molly Maid, for the best way to clean linoleum floors.

-Although many people use the terms linoleum and vinyl interchangeably, the two products are vastly different in composition and performance.
-The key ingredient in linoleum is linseed oil, and once it has been allowed to oxidize other materials such as pine resin, wood flour, or ground cork dust are added to make the finished product.
+Although many use the terms linoleum and vinyl interchangeably, the two products are vastly different.
+The key ingredient in linoleum is linseed oil, and once it’s been allowed to oxidize, other materials such as pine resin, wood flour or cork dust are added to make the finished product.
 This mixture is applied to a canvas or jute backing, and sheets or tiles are formed for commercial and residential use.

-In addition to its exceptionally long lifespan, linoleum has a host of additional benefits, including:
+In addition to its exceptionally long lifespan, linoleum has a host of additional benefits:

-Natural cushioning provides the perfect blend of give and support, unlike ceramic or stone tiles which can be hard on the back and joints.
+- Comfort: Linoleum’s natural cushioning provides the perfect give and support for your footfalls, while ceramic or stone flooring can be hard on your feet, back and joints.

-Due to the unique manufacturing process, the color and patterning are present throughout the thickness of the material, making wear less evident.
+- Durability: Wear is less evident on linoleum due to its unique manufacturing process.
 Minor scratches or gouges are less visible and can be repaired with careful buffing and refinishing.

-While excessive moisture can cause damage to your linoleum, it is resistant to water under normal everyday circumstances, unlike wood or laminate flooring.
+- Water Resistance: While excessive moisture can cause damage to your linoleum, unlike wood or laminate flooring it is resistant to water under normal everyday circumstances.

-Linoleum is non-toxic, containing no VOCs.
-It is recyclable and biodegradable, making it one of the most, eco-friendly flooring options on the market.
+- Eco Rating: Linoleum is non-toxic, containing no VOCs.
+It’s also recyclable and biodegradable, making it one of the most, eco-friendly flooring options on the market.